Employee Onboarding Process at the Speed of Growth

 This is particularly true for tech companies.
 Most of today’s innovation results from neck-to-neck competition between just a handful of firms.
 Taking the big steps required to succeed in this environment means making everything else as simple and efficient as possible.

-The role of training in this sense is to optimize value from the workforce by reducing time-to-competence.
+The employee onboarding process should optimize value from the workforce by reducing time-to-competence.

 On-screen guides can accomplish learning efficiency with fewer errors, limited managerial oversight, and ease of adaptability.
-The money, time, and other resources behind a traditional training pipeline are now free for redirection where they can make a greater difference.
+The money, time, and other resources typically allocated to a traditional employee onboarding process are now free for redirection where they can make a greater difference.

 This advantage carries over into foreign environments as well.
 Training in the native language of a foreign market or franchise requires merely translating the content.